aplteam/Tester/README.md

 ![Context menu](gui_3.png "Context menu")

+Notes:

+* All `Run*` functions excepts `RunGUI` return  a two-element vector:

+ 1. Is a return code (`rc`) with 0 for "okay".
+ 2. Is an empty vector in case `rc` is 0 and might contain additional information in case `rc` is not 0.

+* The `RunGUI` function returns a three-element vector.
+The third element is a reference pointing to the GUI (Form).

-Note that without catching the reference pointing to the GUI returned by any of the `Run*` functions the next memory compaction will get rid of the GUI.
+  Without catching that reference the next memory compaction will get rid of the GUI.
 You can enforce a memory compaction by executing `⎕WA`.

 ## Details